Backgrounder on Force-on-Force Security Inspections

 A New, Stronger Force-on-Force Program

 Before Sept.
-11, 2001, NRC conducted FOF inspections about once every eight years at all U.S. nuclear plant sites, in addition to regular baseline security inspections.
+11, 2001, NRC conducted FOF inspections about once every eight years at all U.S. commercial nuclear plant sites, in addition to regular baseline security inspections.
 Following the Sept.
-11 attacks, the NRC strengthened its FOF program, requiring plants to defend against a tougher DBT that reflected the new threat environment.
+11 attacks, the NRC strengthened its FOF program, requiring plants to defend against a tougher DBT that reflected the new threat environment and increasing the level of realism.

-The program uses the supplemented DBT and greatly increases the level of realism, while ensuring the safety of plant employees and the public.
-NRC gives plant operators advance notice of FOF inspections for safety and logistical purposes and to provide for coordination of two sets of security officers — one for maintaining actual security, another for participating in the inspection.
+The NRC gives plant operators advance notice of FOF inspections for safety and logistical purposes and to provide for coordination of two sets of security officers –– one for maintaining actual security, another for participating in the inspection.
 A key goal is to balance personnel safety, while maintaining actual plant security during exercises that are as realistic as possible.

-The CAF is managed by G4S, a company that provides security for a number of U.S. nuclear power plants and is well-versed in security operations.
-To avoid any conflict of interest, the NRC requires a clear separation of functions between the CAF and plant security forces.
+To avoid any conflict of interest, the NRC requires a clear separation of functions between the mock adversary forces and plant security forces.
 The NRC also maintains control over the design and implementation of the FOF inspections.

 NRC’s Overall Security Program